rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.0.10 =
+= 3.0.11 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Add Dahsboard Widget, Fix uploader for Mobile and Other minor bug fixes
+Added profile picture along with the link, WordPress 3.6 and Other minor bug fixes.

 == Sponsors ==

 * *[Henry Wright](http://profiles.wordpress.org/henrywright-1)* has kindly sponsored the *Featured Media* feature.